Mathématique: Chapter 55

 “Sorry, buddy.”
 Young dropped to his bad knee to get on eye-level with Jackson.
 He put a hand on the archeologist’s shoulder.
 “You can’t save it.
 They already know.”

 “Why are you doing this?”
-Jackson whispered into his hands.
+Jackson breathed into his hands.
 “Why are you saying this, out loud.”

-“Because, Daniel,” Young said, shaking his shoulder once.
+“Because, Daniel.”
+Young jostled his shoulder.
 “They’ve already got it in for her.
 In for you.
 Because she was with you when you found them, right?
 She carried that prophet of theirs to term, and why?
 Because you loved her?”

 Jackson shook his head.